ConSol-Lab/Pumpkin/README.md

 ## Examples
 There are several examples of how to use the solver specified in the documentation of the different components.
 For more concrete examples of how to use Pumpkin to solve a set of example problems, we refer to the [examples folder](https://github.com/ConSol-Lab/Pumpkin/tree/main/pumpkin-solver/examples) which contains examples such as bibd, nqueens, and disjunctive scheduling.

+# Publications Using Pumpkin
+- [1] M. Flippo, K. Sidorov, I. Marijnissen, J. Smits, and E. Demirović, ‘A Multi-Stage Proof Logging Framework to Certify the Correctness of CP Solvers’, in 30th International Conference on Principles and Practice of Constraint Programming (CP 2024), 2024, vol. 307, p.
+11:1-11:20.
+- [2] R. Baauw, M. Flippo, and E. Demirović, ‘Conflict Analysis Based on Cutting-Planes for Constraint Programming’, in 31st International Conference on Principles and Practice of Constraint Programming (CP 2025), 2025, vol. 340, p.
+4:1-4:19.
+- [3] K. Sidorov, I. Marijnissen, and E. Demirović, ‘Unite and Lead: Finding Disjunctive Cliques for Scheduling Problems’, in 31st International Conference on Principles and Practice of Constraint Programming (CP 2025), 2025, vol. 340, p.
+35:1-35:24.

 # Contributing
 We encourage contributions to Pumpkin by merge requests and issues.
 When contributing please ensure that you adhere to the following guidelines.